The Best DVD Copy Software of 2019 - Top Ten Reviews

 Every DVD contains what is known as an ISO file (or ISO image).
 These files are essentially the blueprints for a disc.
 They contain everything a DVD drive needs to recognize and play a disc on a computer or a television.
 DVD copy software scans this file, copies it onto your hard drive and then burns it onto a new disc.
 This creates an exact copy of the original disc, complete with the movie, menus, audio tracks and bonus materials.

 Before a DVD copy program can make a new disc, it must bypass the copy encryptions found on almost all DVDs sold by major entertainment companies.
 These protections are intended to stop illegal piracy.
-The best DVD copy software circumvent these encryptions so you can back up, archive and make personal copies of the movies and TV shows you've already paid for.
+The best DVD copy software circumvents these encryptions so you can back up, archive and make personal copies of the movies and TV shows you've already paid for.

 There are two types of blank discs you can copy your DVDs to: DVD-9 and DVD-5.
-DVD-9s have about 9GB of storage space and DVD-5s about 5GB.
+DVD-9s have about 9GB of storage space and DVD-5s have about 5GB.
 This is important because nearly all commercial DVD movies are sold on DVD-9s, and the most common and less expensive blank discs are DVD-5s.
 The best DVD copy software allows you to compress the content on a DVD-9 to fit onto a blank DVD-5.

-Keep in mind that if you choose to compress your DVD copy, you'll notice significant quality loss on the new disc.
+Keep in mind that if you compress your DVD copy, you'll notice significant quality loss on the new disc.
 This is the nature of video compression, and even the best DVD copy software can't get around it.
 This includes pixelation, compression artifact and motion blur.
-If you want an exact copy of a disc, you should purchase and use the more expensive blank DVD-9s, which will yield you a copy with no quality loss whatsoever.
+If you want an exact copy of a disc, you should purchase and use the more expensive blank DVD-9s, which will yield a copy with no quality loss whatsoever.

 An alternative to compressing your DVD movies onto smaller discs is to create custom copies that require little to no compression.
-Most of the DVD copiers in our review allow you to only copy the main feature on a disc and leave off things like menus, alternate audio tracks and bonus materials.
+Most of the DVD copiers in our review allow you to copy just the main feature on a disc and leave off extras like menus, alternate audio tracks and bonus materials.
 In most cases, the main feature from a commercial disc will fit onto a DVD-5 with no compression.
-The best DVD copy software even allows you to pick which tracks and content make it onto your new disc.
+The best DVD copy software allows you to pick which tracks and content make it onto your new disc.

 Another important attribute for any DVD copy program is the ability to save the disc's ISO file onto your hard drive.
 If you're using these programs for archiving purposes or have a large DVD library, this is a must-have tool.
 When you save an ISO file, you're essentially saving a virtual DVD onto your hard drive.
 These files act the exact same way as physical discs.
 You can play them through DVD player software and even burn new copies without the original disc on hand.